ten2mushi/ash/README.md

 # Adaptive Sparse Hierarchical SDF Grid System

-library for representing, querying, and manipulating Signed Distance Fields (SDFs) (and any other features) using a sparse-dense hierarchical grid structure.
+library for representing, querying, and manipulating signed distance fields (and any other features) using a sparse-dense hierarchical grid structure.

 consists of 4 core crates for the moment: